Nissan Sileighty: Overview

-By using the front-end exterior parts from a 180SX onto the body of an S13 Silvia, another unique modification is achieved, creating the opposite of the Sileighty known as the Onevia.
-While this model was never officially sold in its home region of Japan nor in other countries of the world, it was officially sold in North America as the 240SX coupe and convertible, where the 180SX/240SX front-end is used on an otherwise S13 Silvia coupe body to create the coupe and convertible models sold in that region.
-On the other hand, applying the S13 Silvia front-end onto the body of a North American 240SX coupe and convertible essentially creates a left-hand drive version of the S13 Silvia that was never officially sold in North America (or other countries in the world using left-hand drive configurations), sometimes known as a "JDM conversion".
+There is a reverse method to this approach that involves transplanting the front-end off of the 180SX/200SX/240SX into the body of an S13 Silvia, creating a unique modification that is the opposite of the Sileighty known as the Onevia.
+While this variation was never officially sold in its home region of Japan nor in other countries of the world, it was officially sold in North America as the 240SX coupe and convertible, where the 180SX/240SX front-end is used on an otherwise S13 Silvia notchback coupe body.
+On the other hand, applying the S13 Silvia front-end into the body of a North American 240SX coupe and convertible creates a left-hand drive version of the S13 Silvia that was never officially sold in North America (or other countries in the world using left-hand drive configurations); this is also known as a "JDM conversion".